 In 2011, Winchester earned the Green Community designation by the Massachusetts Department of Energy Resources, making it eligible for state grants to set up energy-efficiency and renewable energy projects.

 The median home value is $1,020,800.

 Tudors, Federal-style and Queen Anne style homes share space with flats and studio apartments.
 Many of the homes were constructed prior to 1939.
 One of the town’s well-known houses is Sharon House on 403 Main Street.
 Built in 1835, the Greek Revival home is listed on the National Register of Historic Places.
 It is located next to an 18th century landmark, the Black Horse Tavern.

 Things to Do

 Residents enjoy quick access to amenities; local shops are no more than six or seven miles away.

 Winchester offers a number of sports and outdoor recreational opportunities.
 There are over ten playing fields for soccer and softball; children’s play areas; 15 clay tennis courts; and Splash Park, a water attraction with 19 above and below ground elements next to the Farmer’s Market on the Town Common.

-The town’s lakes, trails and woodlands are utilized for a range of fun activities, including bicycling, cross-country skiing, walking/jogging, swimming, boating, picnicking and horseback riding.
+The town’s lakes, trails and woodlands are utilized for a range of fun activities, including bicycling, cross-country skiing, walking/jogging, swimming, boating and picnicking.